What’s the Difference Between Xanax and Ativan?

 Xanax and Ativan are two commonly prescribed medications used to treat anxiety disorders and related conditions.
 Both belong to a class of drugs known as benzodiazepines, which act on the brain and central nervous system to produce a calming effect.
 However, despite their similarities, these medications differ in various ways, including how they work, their duration of action, and potential side effects.
+Here, we’ll delve deeper into the key differences between Xanax and Ativan, helping you understand how each medication works and which may be more suitable for specific conditions.
+Xanax (generic name: alprazolam) is a short-acting benzodiazepine commonly used to treat anxiety and panic disorders.
+It works by enhancing the effects of a neurotransmitter called gamma-aminobutyric acid (GABA), which reduces activity in the brain and helps alleviate anxiety.

-Key Features of Xanax:
+Key Features of Xanax

 - Short-acting: Xanax has a relatively quick onset of action, providing fast relief from anxiety symptoms.
 It typically starts working within 30 minutes to an hour.